 Multiple solutions exist to provide cooling comfort in buildings.
 In dry climate regions, for example, if the dew point is below 12°C, indoor moisture can be removed using outdoor air, eliminating the need for refrigeration.
 Cooling comfort in those conditions can be achieved using 15-18°C chilled water produced by evaporative cooling.
-The evaporative device (or cooling tower) takes advantage of water's absorption of a relatively large amount of heat in order to evaporate, thus avoiding the need for cooling using a vapour compression cycle with a refrigerant.
-Evaporative cooling also typically provides cooling comfort using much less energy than an AC, although it is dependent on the relative humidity.
+The evaporative device (or cooling tower) takes advantage of water's absorption of a relatively large amount of heat in order to evaporative cooling also typically provides cooling comfort using much less energy than an AC, although it is dependent on the relative humidity.
 About 40% of regions in the world that require cooling could apply this technique (Jiang and Xie, 2010).